Four Equivalent Versions of Non-Abelian Gerbes: Preliminaries

 Notice that the tensor unit of the monoidal groupoid $\bun\Gamma M$ is the trivial principal $\Gamma$-bundle $\trivlin_{1}$ associated to the constant map $1: M \to \Gamma_0$, or, in terms of anafunctors, the one associated to the constant functor $1: M \to \Gamma$.

 A (weak) \emph{Lie 2-group homomorphism} between Lie 2-groups $(\Gamma,m_{\Gamma})$ and $(\Omega,m_{\Omega})$ is an anafunctor $\Lambda: \Gamma \to \Omega$ together with a transformation

 satisfying the evident coherence condition.
+Under the equivalence with smooth crossed modules (Remark \ref{rem:crossedmodule}), Lie 2-group homomorphisms correspond to so-called butterflies \cite{Aldrovandi2009}.
 A Lie 2-group homomorphism is called \emph{weak equivalence}, if the anafunctor $\Lambda$ is a weak equivalence.
 Since extensions and tensor products are both defined via composition of anafunctors, we immediately obtain

 \begin{proposition} Extension along a Lie 2-group homomorphism $\Lambda: \Gamma \to \Omega$ between Lie 2-groups is a monoidal functor

 between monoidal categories.
 Moreover, these form a monoidal morphism between monoidal stacks. \end{proposition}